-American Way: How did you end up sitting in such a sweet
+American Way: How did you end up sitting in such a sweet spot?

 American Way: Why did you found Mountain Travel?

 Le Bon: We [co-founders Allen Steck and Barry Bishop] were a bunch of climbers with a bunch of dreams.
 Basically it was an excuse for us to have fun.
 If you look at our early catalogs, the trips that were in there were whatever we wanted to do.
 Somebody would say, "I was just in Africa climbing Kilimanjaro," and we would say, "Hey, let's do that."
 The idea was, hey we want to do all this stuff and go all over the world and climb mountains and explore.
 But we didn't have any money so we just said, "Well, let the clients pay for it."

 American Way: What should the traveler pack to ensure his travels are memorable?